V4Fire/Client/src/super/i-block/modules/opt/README.md

 # super/i-block/modules/opt

-This module provides a class with helper methods to optimize components' rendering.
+This module provides a class with helper methods to optimize component rendering.

+## Methods

-## ifOnce
+### ifOnce

 Returns a number if the specified label: